Som folk är mest

 Som folk är mest (As people are most) is a 1944 Swedish comedy film directed by Hasse Ekman.

 Plot summary

 Kurre and Inga are engaged to be married, but their income is not sufficient for that just yet.
 Inga has no prospects of getting a raise, she has a hard time with the zealous office manager Enander.
 Inga has a liability to be late for work in the mornings and therefore get into trouble.
 The dictatorial Enander, to whom punctuality is more than a virtue, has had enough of it and is ready to burst out his anger at her.
-If only he can catch her being late...
+If only he could catch her being late...

 To complicate matters further, one of Kurres colleagues, the sweet and flirtatious Miss Hansson, has started to court Kurre.
 All this will lead to misunderstandings and complications which are not so easy to solve.
 Will Kurre and Inga ever be able to get married?